Composition, etc., of the Board of Directors

 (2) Independence standards for Outside Directors and Outside Audit & Supervisory Board Members

 As mentioned above, the Company emphasizes diversity in its Directors and Audit & Supervisory Board Members, including in Outside Directors and Outside Audit & Supervisory Board Members, and strives to secure high-quality external human resources who will support enhanced corporate governance.
-Accordingly, the Company has adopted the following standards for independence of Outside Directors and Outside Audit & Supervisory Board Members, considering that it is better to judge each candidate from the essential perspective of whether they have any potential conflict ofinterest with general shareholders.
+Accordingly, the Company has adopted the following standards for independence of Outside Directors and Outside Audit & Supervisory Board Members, considering that it is better to judge each candidate from the essential perspective of whether they have any potential conflict of interest with general shareholders.

-We will continue to appropriately review the standards from time to time, taking into account the status of domestic and overseas Corporate Governance Code and the actual situation of outside directors.
+We will continue to appropriately review the standards from time to time, taking into account the status of domestic and overseas Corporate Governance Code and the actual situation of Outside Directors and Outside Audit & Supervisory Board Members.

 1. Independence standards for Outside Directors and Outside Audit & Supervisory Board Members